Everybody is familiar with the phrase “core training”. It has gained massive popularity since the onset of the 2000’s, and rightfully so.

 How much power do you feel was in that shot?
-How ridiculous did you feel?
+Also, how ridiculous did you feel?

 Now perform a slap shot with solid contraction and good rotation in the core.

-I’m willing to bet you felt much more stable, powerful and had a hell of a better wind up + follow through.
+I’m willing to bet you felt much more stable, powerful, and had a heck of a better wind up + follow through.
 This is how in a practical setting you can see the anterior portion of the core and how its rotational power potential can transfer into you scoring more goals.